Emmanuel-Omopariola/Phone-Number-Tracker/README.md

 bash
 Copy code

 git clone https://github.com/Emmanuel-Omopariola/Phone-Number-Tracker.git

 cd phone-number-tracker

 Install Dependencies: Make sure you have Python installed.
 Then, install the required dependencies using pip

 Api key:
-Sign in to https://opencagedata.com to get an api key Contributions to enhance this project are welcome.
+Sign in to https://opencagedata.com to get an api key

+Contributions to enhance this project are welcome.
 Please ensure that your contributions adhere to the following:

 Maintain ethical standards and legal compliance.

 Document any changes clearly and thoroughly.

 Respect privacy and data protection considerations.
-License
-This project is licensed under the MIT License.
-See the LICENSE file for more details.

-Disclaimer
+Disclaimer:

-The creators of this tool are not responsible for any misuse or illegal activities performed using this code.
+I'm not responsible for any misuse or illegal activities performed using this code.
 Users must ensure their use of this tool complies with all relevant laws and ethical standards.